mr7brown/agb.github.io/pages/single-posts/tw-authoring.md

     <img class="post-image"  src="images/pyramid.jpeg" />
 </div>

 The reason this is essential for information architecture is because it aligns with how we interact with information.
-For example, most people do not read documentation in its entirety.
+This is because most people do not read documentation in its entirety.
 They skim instead.

 Another thing to note is that people reading technical documentation are usually looking for a specific piece of information, and not drawn out prose.